FeroxFoxxo/MQReawakened/README.md

 * A `.unity3d` bundle that contains the game code and essential resources (loading screen, etc.)

 #### For 2013/2014
-* A Unity executable file, typically in the /game/ folder, as well as a launcher.
+* A Unity executable file, typically in the /game/ folder, and a launcher.

-Both the login and shard server run on the same Asp.Net server application, seen in this git repository.
+Both the login and shard server run on the same Asp.Net application, as seen in this git repository.

-The original game made use of the player's actual web browser to launch the game, but since then the NPAPI plugin interface the game relied on has been deprecated and is no longer available in most modern browsers.
-MQ gets around this issue by distributing an older version of Electron, a software package that is essentially a specialized web browser.
+The original game used the player's actual web browser to launch the game.
+Still, since then, the NPAPI plugin interface the game relied on has been deprecated and is no longer available in most modern browsers.
+MQ gets around this issue by distributing an older version of Electron, a specialised web browser software package.

-The browser/Electron client opens a web page with an `<embed>` tag of the appropriate MIME type, where the `src` param is the address of the game's `.unity3d` entrypoint.
-This triggers the browser to load an NPAPI plugin that handles said MIME type, in this case the Unity Web Player.
+The browser/Electron client opens a web page with an `<embed>` tag of the appropriate MIME type, where the `src` param is the address of the game's `.unity3d` entry point.
+This triggers the browser to load an NPAPI plugin that handles said MIME type, in this case, the Unity Web Player.

 *(similarly to https://github.com/OpenFusionProject/OpenFusion)*

 ### Other information

-- You may also wish to download ILSpy to peek around any dependencies of the original game, to understand how they work, as to reverse engineer them in order to develop a server side implementation.
+- You can also download ILSpy to peek around any dependencies of the original game, understand how they work, and reverse engineer them to develop a server-side implementation.
 - https://sourceforge.net/projects/ilspy.mirror

 ### Running the game client on Linux

-While the MQ server supports both Windows and Linux (and other Unix-like systems), the game client natively supports only Windows because of the NPAPI Unity Web Player plugin needed to run the game.
-Nevertheless, the client runs very well in Wine if configured properly.
+While the MQ server supports Windows and Linux (and other Unix-like systems), the game client natively supports only Windows because of the NPAPI Unity Web Player plugin needed to run the game.
+Nevertheless, the client runs very well in Wine if appropriately configured.

-Due to the plethora of Wine prefix managers that people use (in addition to the option of just configuring your Wine prefix by hand), there's a number of ways you could set the game up.
-Regardless of which you prefer, for MQ there's a handful of dependencies you need to satisfy, which are common to all of them:
+Due to the plethora of Wine prefix managers that people use (in addition to the option of just configuring your Wine prefix by hand), you could set the game up in several ways.
+Regardless of which you prefer, for MQ, there's a handful of dependencies you need to satisfy:

-- Electron (MQClient.exe) needs allfonts to run
+- Electron (MQClient.exe) needs all fonts to run
 - It also needs to be run with the following arguments: --no-sandbox --disable-gpu
 - Using DXVK instead of wined3d is highly recommended to avoid graphical glitches like mission indicator rings not rendering

-While we have not written a full guide of how to do this yet, visiting <a href="https://github.com/OpenFusionProject/OpenFusion/wiki/Running-the-game-client-on-Linux">OpenFusion's guide in how to do this</a>, another Unity WebPlayer MMO, may provide a good enough understanding of where to start.
+While we have not written a complete guide of how to do this yet, visiting <a href="https://github.com/OpenFusionProject/OpenFusion/wiki/Running-the-game-client-on-Linux">OpenFusion's guide in how to do this</a>, another Unity WebPlayer MMO, may provide a good enough understanding of where to start.

 ### Open Source Licenses